cse-labs/kubernetes-in-codespaces/README.md

 - Shallow cloning the repo in that VM.
 The shallow clone pulls the `devcontainer.json` onto the VM
 - Spins up the development container on the VM
 - Clones the repository in the development container
-- Connects you to the remotely hosted development container via the browser or GitHub
+- Connects you to the remotely hosted development container via the browser or Visual Studio Code

 `.devcontainer` folder contains the following: